 Carlsbad Caverns is 42 miles from the Visitor Center at Pine Springs.

 What are the hours of operation for the cave?
 What is available at the cave?
 When is the bat flight program?

-Carlsbad Caverns National Park and Guadalupe Mountains National Park share a park newspaper available at the Visitor Center or for download on our website and includes complete information for the cave.
+Please refer to the Carlsbad Caverns National Park website for further information.
 The Bat Flight is seasonal - late spring through late fall as the bats migrate south for the winter.